Research

 y

 My research interests include corporate disclosure and auditing, with a particular focus on their economic consequences.
-My current agenda examines on how corporate reporting and auditing navigate untraditional and emerging issues related to technology, society, and sustainability to meet market and public demand for high-quality information.
+My current agenda examines on how corporate reporting and auditing navigate untraditional and emerging issues related to technology and regulatory development to meet public demand for high-quality information.
 To support that, I apply cutting-edge data science techniques, such as machine learning and generative AI, to explore novel databases and quantify new research concepts.

 Does Auditor Communication Matter?
 The Role of Knowledge Compatibility